 Landscapes, both their meanings and their physical substance, have always fascinated me.
 Their histories are layered and afford an opportunity for me to combine my interests in environmental history, cultural history, and the history of science and technology.
 A few years ago, having completed my Master’s project exploring the relationship between landscape representations and American tourism in the Eastern Townships of Quebec during the late nineteenth century, I wondered if there was a dissertation topic that would allow me to continue exploring the landscapes created out of the relationships between people and their surrounding physical environments.
+As I continue to explain, I love everything about landscape science, I am thinking to adjust my company for this.
+I want a company that specializes in exterior design, especially in landscape design.

 As luck would have it, while mulling over possibilities, I passed by a local golf course in my hometown and was struck with an idea: golf courses have become an increasingly visible and environmentally significant landscape in Canada.
 I wondered what patterns and processes lay behind the establishment and expansion of these landscapes.
 My dissertation project began to take form and I have since come to realize that the history of golf course landscapes or golfscapes is a much more complex narrative than I originally imagined.